rackspace/runway/README.md

 Standard [Kustomize](https://github.com/kubernetes-sigs/kustomize) rules apply, with the following recommendations/caveats:

 * The use of overlay configuration for each environment is required; these map directly to Runway environments.
+* The overlay file structure runway uses with kustomize includes an additional layer for region.
+The file structure should look as follows:
+    * base: /base
+    * overlay for dev in us-west-2: /overlays/dev/us-west-2
+    * overlay for dev in us-east-1: /overlays/dev/us-east-1
+    * overlay for prod in us-east-1: /overlays/prod/us-east-1
+* only a single kubeconfig file is supported per region defined, and will be sourced in the following precedence:
+    * .kube/<environment>-<region>
+    * <modulename.kustomize>/.kube/<environment>-<region>
+    * KUBECONFIG environment variable with a single file location listed

 ## Additional Functionality